 What is the Canada Emergency Response Benefit?

-The newly created Canada Emergency Response Benefit (CERB), will provide a taxable benefit of $2,000 per month, for up to 4 months, to qualifying individuals; workers who lose their income as a result of the COVID-19 pandemic.
+Canada Emergency Response Benefit (CERB) was created in 2020 to provide a taxable benefit of $2,000 per month, for up to 28 weeks, to qualifying individuals; workers who lose their income as a result of the COVID-19 pandemic.

-CERB is a combination of the previously announced Emergency Care Benefit and the Emergency Support Benefit.
+CERB was a combination of the previously announced Emergency Care Benefit and the Emergency Support Benefit.

 - Lost their job, are sick, or quarantined, or taking care of someone who is sick with COVID-19

-- Working parents who must stay home, without pay, to care for their children
+- Working parents who had to stay home, without pay, to care for their children

-- Wage earners, contract workers, and self-employed individuals that wouldn’t normally be eligible for employment insurance (EI)
+- Wage-earners, contract workers, and self-employed individuals who wouldn’t normally be eligible for employment insurance (EI)

 - Those that are still employed, but not receiving any income due to disruptions in their working situation due to COVID-19

-Those individuals that are currently receiving EI benefits should NOT apply to the CERB at this time; if those benefits end before October 3, 2020, then they can apply at the end of their EI benefits, if they are unable to work due to COVID-19.
+Those individuals that received EI benefits should NOT apply to the CERB at the same time; if their EI benefits ended during the CERB periods, then they could apply at the end of their EI benefits if they were unable to work due to COVID-19.

 What is an “eligible worker” for this benefit?